adapper/Evo_RecGenes_MS/Manuscript/DapperPayseur_2018.md

 ### Identifying Signatures of Selection

 To test for positive selection, we compared the fit of models including a class of sites with $\omega$ greater than 1 to the fit of models in which all classes of sites have $\omega$ values equal to, or less than, 1.
 Specifically, we report three comparisons: M1 vs. M2, M7 vs. M8, M8 vs. M8a (Table 2).
 The first comparison, M1 vs. M2, compares a model with two classes of sites ($\omega$  < 1, $\omega$ = 1) to a model with a third class of sites where $\omega$ is greater than 1, indicative of positive selection [@Yang2007].
 More complex models (M7 & M8) were developed to take into account variation in $\omega$ less than one among sites within genes and thus, include 10 site classes drawn from a beta distribution between 0 and 1 [@Yang2007].
 In this case, Model 8 includes an additional 11 class of sites in which $\omega$ is greater than 1, allowing for the identification of signatures of positive selection [@Yang2007].
 In cases in which a large fraction of sites within a gene are evolving neutrally ($\omega$ = 1), Model 8 will fit significantly better due to a very poor fit of Model 7 rather than a signature of positive selection.
-To avoid incorrectly identifying signature of positive selection, Model 8 is also compared to Model 8a which contains a larger fraction of neutrally evolving sites than Model 7 [citations].
+To avoid incorrectly identifying signature of positive selection, Model 8 is also compared to Model 8a which contains a larger fraction of neutrally evolving sites than Model 7 [**citations**].
+We also report the number of significant Bayes-Empirical-Bayes (BEB) $\omega$ estimates for individual codons in each gene.

 ### Multinucleotide Mutations